Rancho Canario Recipe - Authentic Canarian Cuisine

 1. Rinse the soaked chickpeas several times and then add them in a pot, along with all the meat and the water and bring everything to a boil.
 Let it boil covered for around 1 hour.

-2. In this time prepare the sofrito or frying base: heat the olive oil in a pan and cook the onion until it's soften up, but be careful not to burn it.
+2. In this time prepare the sofrito or frying base: heat the olive oil in a pan and cook the onion until it's softened up, but be careful not to burn it.
 Add the garlic, tomato, paprika and allow them to cook for a few minutes.

 3. After the meat and chickpeas are cooked through, add the frying base to the pot, the salt, pepper and bay leaf also.
 You could also add saffron for more color, or maybe some chorizo when you cook your sofrito.